 Upon completion of the program and meeting all the course requirements, students will receive a Practical Nursing diploma and will be prepared and eligible to submit their diploma and transcript to apply to take the national certification examination through the National Council for State Boards of Nursing (NCLEX- PN®).
 Successful completion of the national examination allows students to apply for licensure in their respective state.

-Once obtained, the student's licensure is valid in the following 39 states: MT, ID, WY, UT, CO, AZ, NM, ND, SD, NE, KS, OK, TX, IA, MO, AR, LA, WI, IN, KY, TN, MS, AL, WV, VA, NC, SC, GA, FL, VT, NH, ME, OH, PA, NJ, DE, MD, DC, and Virgin Islands.
-The graduates with licensure can travel to any of the 39 states above and practice nursing.
+Once obtained, the student's licensure is valid in the following 39 states/territories: MT, ID, WY, UT, CO, AZ, NM, ND, SD, NE, KS, OK, TX, IA, MO, AR, LA, WI, IN, KY, TN, MS, AL, WV, VA, NC, SC, GA, FL, VT, NH, ME, OH, PA, NJ, DE, MD, DC, and Virgin Islands.
+Graduates with licensure can travel to any of the 39 states above and practice nursing.
 However, if the graduate changes their state of residence to any of these 39 states, they will need to apply for "Licensure by Endorsement", which takes a couple of weeks to obtain.
-The graduate cannot practice nursing outside of these 39 states.
-However, please note that this is subject to change as more states might be considering the implementation of Enacted NLC in the future.
+The graduate cannot practice nursing outside of these 39 states/territories including: CA, MA, NY, NJ, MI, IL, OR, WA, HI, RI, CT, WI, and MN.
+Please note that this is subject to change as more states might be considering the implementation of Enacted NLC in the future.